 Finnish performers included Ultra Bra, Eino Grön, Eläkeläiset, Pauli Hanhiniemi & Perunateatteri and Pohjannaula.

-The second World Village Festival was held at Aurora field and VR warehouses.
-The festival moved from Kaisaniemi Park rather unexpectedly, as the recently promoted local pesäpallo team could not come to an agreement with the festival organisers regarding the use of the field in Kaisaniemi Park.
+The second World Village Festival was held at Aurora field and VR warehouses on 24–25 May.
+The festival moved from Kaisaniemi Park rather unexpectedly, as the recently promoted local pesäpallo (Finnish baseball) team could not come to an agreement with the festival organisers regarding the use of the field in Kaisaniemi Park.
 While moving the festival to a new location was not a simple task, in the end the festival programme spanned a total of nine stages.

 The festival’s themes were ever-timely: human rights, tolerance and multiculturalism.
 These themes were evident in the performers, the performances as well as other elements of the festival.